Funding & Financing a New Law Firm

 Speaking of high interest rates, credit cards come with higher rates than the other lending options listed here.
 With some cards, you may be able to pay the balance off each month and avoid interest charges.
 That makes them an often ideal choice for day-to-day spending within your firm.

 Small business loans are tailored specifically for business owners just getting started.
 In general, we recommend avoiding small business loans for law firm financing or funding.
 Typically, these loans require you to leverage your own home or other assets to secure it, bringing a fair amount of risk to the table.

-Although loans from friends or family may come with the added benefit of a low-interest rate, they often come with strings attached that can strain a relationship if you don’t pay it back on time.
+Loans from friends or family may come with the added benefit of a low-interest rate.
+But they can also come with strings attached that can strain a relationship if you don’t pay it back on time.
 Before you reach out for help from a friend or family member, seriously weigh your comfort level with the relationship.

 Although credit cards and loans are available, you should only use them if you are confident in your profitability.
-If you can demonstrate that you will have the cash on hand later, feel free to access the credit if you need.
+If you can demonstrate that you will have the cash later, access the credit if you need.
 If you’re not sure when you’ll have the money to pay your debts, though, accessing credit or loans may not be the best option for your firm.

-Got a handle on the basics of funding and financing?
-Then let’s move to your next step: Your business plan.
+Have a handle on the basics of law firm funding and financing?
+Then let’s move to your next step: your new law firm business plan.